cole15sky/REACT.JS/README.md

 # ----------REACT-JS----------
-The repo will takes you to the majyestic journey to React world so contains all the necessary code and theoretical information to help you learn and take it's  majestic features enjoy.
+The repo will takes you to the majyestic journey to React world so contains all the necessary code and theoretical information to help you learn and it's all cool features enjoy.

 #####  Certainly!
 Here are the key React learning highlights in this repo;
 - Components